endurantgames/52-first-dates/src/date_night/role_outside.md

      7      **Forget-Me-Nots**
             Suddenly the character realizes they've forgotten something.
-            The Outside Interference gets to decide exactly what that might be.
+            The Opportunity gets to decide exactly what that might be.
             [On a red card, they forgot something about their date.]{.red} [For example: they forgot their date's name, they forgot to